-Which is the Best Layout Blind for Duck Hunting in 2016?
+Which are the Best Layout Blinds for Duck Hunting in 2020?

 Hunting can be a very complicated proposition.
 There’s the necessity of having to go out in the elements, and the outdoors don’t usually have modern amenities like cushions to make you feel comfortable.
 Then there’s the problem that the animals you like to hunt often have better senses of smell and sight than you, and being unnoticed is a challenge that’s not always met successfully.